My name is Willeke. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a special family.

-I studied library sciences, and counseling with merit.
+I studied library sciences and counselling with merit.
 I loved working hard.
 I loved working, period.

-I write my own blog and I’m a voluntary contributor to those of the Irish MS Society and others.
-I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general by writing and talking to decision makers in government.
+I write my own blog as well as on other people’s blogs.
+I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general.

-As you can tell, I have lots that strengthens me and drives me forward.
-I also have (dis)abilities which I bend into a positive writing tool for others to lean on.
+As you can tell, I have lots that strengthen me and drives me forward.
+I also have (dis)abilities: severe bouts of pain and fatigue, which I bent into a positive writing tool for others to lean on.
 My limitations serve as other people’s motivation.
 Their motivation became my inspiration.

 I am an individual with many things to cherish.

-It’s a much-talked about, ongoing topic for people with multiple sclerosis.
+It’s a much-talked-about, ongoing topic for people with multiple sclerosis.
 Every single one of us has lived the same misunderstanding, ignorance and irritation, which was once again talked about at a conference in Lisbon.
-If you have an invisible, chronic illness, it’s never too far off your daily life.
+If you have an invisible, chronic illness, it’s never too far from your daily life.
 What others might perceive as you being overly sensitive, you know all too well that what you are going through, is real.
 But however real it is, don’t let it define you.